Easy Bolognese Sauce

 14. Other Cooking Methods:

-15. Slow Cooker: place on low for only 4-6 hours, you will need to saute the meats and vegetables before adding to the sauce
+15. Slow Cooker: place on low for only 4-6 hours.
+You will need to saute the meats and vegetables before adding them to the sauce

-16. Instant Pot: sear the meats with the vegetables first use the slow cooker mode 4-6 hours on low
+16. Instant Pot: Sear the meats with the vegetables first, then use the slow cooker mode for 4-6 hours on low

 18. Stovetop: follow original instructions in the recipe card